oblador/react-native-esbuild/README.md

 ### Optional: Esbuild settings

-If you want to customize the [esbuild configuration](https://esbuild.github.io/api/#simple-options), for example by adding your own plugins you may do so with the `createEsbuildCommands` function.
-This example adds babel transformation for reanimated support:
+If you want to customize the [esbuild configuration](https://esbuild.github.io/api/#simple-options), for example by adding your own plugins you may do so with the `createEsbuildCommands` function:

 ```js
 // react-native.config.js